samguns/CarND-Vehicle-Detection/writeup_template.md

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I used a scale of 1.2 to search regions `(380, 520)` in Y axis, a scale of 1.5 to search `(400, 600)` and a 2.0 for `(400, 660)` in Y axis.
+I found the 1.2 and 1.5 scaled searching generally identified the car correctly, but the resulted bounding boxes were a bit small.
+So I tried some larger scaled searching.
+They not only returned a larger shape, but more false positives as well.
+Thus, I ended up using one 2.0 scaled searching.
+I wrapped up this scaled sliding window search in function `find_cars` through line 27 to line 90.
+The searching window size is 64 (8x8) at a step of 2 pixels, which has a 75% overlapping.

+After combining these three scaled searching, I got an acceptable results.
 Here are some example images:

-![alt text][image4]
+![alt text][image3]

 ---

 ### Video Implementation